-- Parents or carers should normally be informed (unless this would put the person impacted by the behaviour at greater risk) - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care - Rape, assault by penetration and sexual assault are crimes.
+- Parents or carers should normally be informed (unless this would put the person impacted by the behaviour at greater risk) - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been

+• Rape, assault by penetration and sexual assault are crimes.
 Where a report of rape, assault by penetration or sexual assault is made, this should be referred to the police.
 While the age of criminal responsibility is 10, if the alleged persons who instigated the behaviour is under 10, the starting principle of referring to the police remains